 they filled them with devils and evil men.

 These grammatical shifts affected the entire language.
-In fact this change — the erosion of inflections and the formation of a prepositional system — had been slowly creeping through the language for centuries due to earlier Scandinavian blending.
+In fact this change—the erosion of inflections and the formation of a prepositional system—had been slowly creeping through English for centuries due to earlier Scandinavian blending.
 And for centuries afterwards the modern grammar continued to settle.
-But it was during this period, 1100-1300, that the turning point was reached and English largely switched over from a synthetic (inflected) to an analytic (word-order) language.
-To change from a language in which the grammar is in the words to one in which the grammar is in the order of the words is pretty momentous; it’s a deep, systemic, structural change.
+But it was during the twelfth and thirteenth centuries that a turning point was reached and English largely switched over from a synthetic (inflected) to an analytic (word-order) language.
+To change from a language in which the grammar is in the words to one in which the grammar is in the order of the words is pretty drastic; it’s a deep, systemic, structural change.
 If the language were a person, it would be like transforming from one sex to the other, or to another species.

 To carry on the analogy, if grammar is the skeleton or internal anatomy, a language’s vocabulary is its flesh or physiognomy.
-Here too the language underwent tremendous change over the same period — and beyond.
-In the examples thus far, we’ve been lucky that many of the words are quite basic and common and continue to be used today.
+Here too the language underwent tremendous change over the same period—and beyond.
+In the examples thus far, we’ve been lucky that many of the words are quite basic and common and continue on today.
 Let’s take another example from pre-twelfth century Anglo-Saxon, where this isn’t the case:

 ða onsægdnysse, þa ðe fram eow deoflum wæron agoldene,